 Gain Self-Care Skills, Lose the Weight.
 Despite our best intentions, many of us find ourselves routinely overeating at meals, snacking mindlessly or binging occasionally.
 Julie M. Simon, MA, MBA, is the author of The Emotional Eater’s Repair Manual.
 She is a Licensed Psychotherapist and Life Coach with twenty plus years of experience helping over eaters stop dieting, heal their relationship with themselves and their bodies, lose weight and keep it off.
 If anyone can help us from piling crackers in our mouth while watching The Shahs of Sunset, it’s her.

 The truth is a little overeating here and there isn’t really anything to worry about.
 But when we turn to food so often that our health is at risk or we are significantly overweight, there may be more to our eating than meets the eye.
+Compulsive overeating can become and issue if you don’t take action to prevent yourself doing it soon, we recommend you have a look at ways to help you cut back or even speak to a GP who could help!

 Let’s face it—eating, like mating, is an incredibly pleasurable act.
 We all love to eat, and enjoying food beyond simple sustenance is a normal part of life.
 With stressful lifestyles and an abundance of delectable foods available to us 24/7, it’s easy to turn to food to meet many of our emotional needs.
 Food is an easy, quick-fix and a great distraction; it’s non-demanding, comforting, soothing and exciting.